tkhamez/neucore/doc/API.tpl.md

 #### tracking

 Allows a player to view corporation member tracking data.
-In addition, membership in a group that determines which company is visible is necessary.
+In addition, membership in a group that determines which corporation is visible is necessary.
 This role is assigned automatically based on group membership.

 {tracking}